 - When you’re using cannabis, make sure an adult who can look after your children is nearby.

 - If you think a child may have taken cannabis, call California Poison Control at 800-222-1222.

 We have resources to help you talk to young people about cannabis use.

 Cannabis use is not federally approved for animals.
 Before giving cannabis to your pet, talk to your veterinarian about:

 - The amount to give

 - Ingredients that may be dangerous to animals

 Store cannabis safely out of reach of animals.
-If your pet accidentally eats cannabis, call your veterinarian and watch for:
+If your pet accidentally eats cannabis, call either: